More

 Player Pathways and Development – Reviewing current coaching, performance, and junior programmes to ensure clear and equitable opportunities from grassroots through to elite level.

-Club Engagement and Communication – Developing consultation plans to gather feedback from clubs, members, players, staff, and volunteers throughout the process.
+Club Engagement and Communication – Developing consultation plans to engage with clubs, members, players, staff, and volunteers throughout the process.

-Timeline and Transition Planning – Creating a working timeline towards the target of becoming a unified county from 1 January 2027, including key milestones for consultation, voting, and implementation.
+Timeline and Transition Planning – Creating a working timeline and roadmap to acheive a targetted 1 January 2027 go date, including key milestones for consultation, voting, and implementation.

 Our shared aim is to: